The origins of MurphySchmidt can be traced back more than 50 years to one of Queensland's oldest and most respected law

 Founding partners Gerry Murphy AM and Tricia Schmidt have worked together since 1984 and have always shared a common commitment to integrity, professional responsibility, co-operation, and quality service and care.
 In October 1998, Gerry and Tricia together with John Chambers, Luke Murphy and Joanne Rennick opened the doors to MurphySchmidt which is founded on those shared values.

 Twenty years later, four of the original practitioners continue to make a significant contribution to MurphySchmidt and their vision of a firm that provides the highest quality of service and care to clients, staff, the community and the profession, is still the driving force behind MurphySchmidt's success.

 Gerry and Tricia's values, skills and friendship have created a unique environment that continues to positively serve the Queensland public, and their vision is evident in every aspect of our firm.
-Through their leadership and dedication, MurphySchmidt has grown to a practice with five partners and a staff of over 30.
+Through their leadership and dedication, MurphySchmidt has grown to a practice with four partners and a staff of over 30.
 Through their extensive community involvement they have inspired and supported their partners and staff to also make a positive contribution to the legal profession and the wider community.

 The MurphySchmidt Premises